FooDeas/raspberrypi-ua-netinst/README.md

  - option to install root to USB drive

 ## Requirements
- - a Raspberry Pi model 1B, model 1B+, model 2B or 3B
+ - a Raspberry Pi from model 1B(+) up to 3B or Zero
  - SD card of at least 640MB or at least 128MB for USB root install (without customization)
  - working ethernet or wireless lan with internet connectivity